Only 13% of ‘Yolanda’ housing occupied, 38% built

 In explaining the slow pace of building and distributing permanent housing for “Yolanda” survivors, NHA officials underscored the massive scale of devastation wrought by the supertyphoon across six regions, comprised of 14 provinces, and 171 cities and municipalities.

-The NHA pointed to various chokepoints in the process: local governments being delayed in identifying, listing and validating beneficiaries; having to reconstitute lost land titles and procuring land suitable for homes; the slow start of reconstruction efforts.
+The NHA pointed to various chokepoints in the process: local governments being delayed in identifying, listing, and validating beneficiaries; having to reconstitute lost land titles and procuring land suitable for homes; and the slow start of reconstruction efforts.

-For NHA manager for Visayas Grace Guevarra, these were only expected and did not point to any lapses.
+For NHA manager for Visayas Grace Guevarra, these were only expected.
 “Reconstruction and rehabilitation came later.
 In any calamity, housing will not be the priority of every local government unit.
-They focus first on subsistence…On the first year, we only did data-gathering.”
+They focus first on subsistence…On the first year, we only did data-gathering.

 Bidding for the gargantuan permanent housing project only began in September 2014, nearly a year after the typhoon hit.